 Hoboken is the best place for nightlife with lots of bars, lounges, and dancing options for late-night fun.
 Keep in mind that even though you’re in New Jersey, Hoboken is still a city and can be expensive.

-Looking for more info about Hoboken?
-Read our guide about where to stay in New Jersey to help plan your trip.
+Want more info about Hoboken?
+See Yvette’s local guide to where to stay in New Jersey for help planning your trip.

 Pros of Staying in Hoboken: